tinode/chat/API.md

 User is meant to represent a person, an end-user: producer and consumer of messages.

 There are two types of users: authenticated and anonymous.
 When a connection is first established, the client application can only send either an `{acc}` or a `{login}` message.
-Sending a `{login}` message will authenticate user or allow him to continue as an anonymous. _Anonymous users are not supported as of the time of this writing._
+Sending a `{login}` message will authenticate user or allow him to continue as an anonymous.

 Each user is assigned a unique ID.
 The IDs are composed as `usr` followed by base64-encoded 64-bit numeric value, e.g. `usr2il9suCbuko`.
 Users also have the following properties: